 KIGALI MEMORIAL CAMP

-It was there that ten Belgian paratroopers of the UN Mission in Rwanda were massacred on April 7, 1994.
-Shortly after the attack on President Habyarimana's plane, they had been sent to the Prime Minister-designate of the transitional government, Agathe Uwilingyimana, who lived in a nearby street.
-The ten paratroopers were immediately disarmed by government soldiers and taken to the camp, where they were massacred with rifles, machetes and grenades by a furious soldiery.
-Their superiors had led them to believe that Belgium had engineered the attack on the president...
-Agathe Uwilingyimana was also massacred, as were her children.
-Today, all that remains of the Kigali camp is this building, pierced by impacts, and erected as a memorial.
-A didactic exhibition on the genocide, created by a Belgian team, is permanently visible.
-In front of the building, ten steles have been erected in memory of the ten paratroopers killed, with an eleventh stele inside, in memory of all the victims.
-In addition, a plaque recalls the names of Belgian civilians (teachers, wives of Tutsis, etc.) who were killed at the same time.
-After the Gisozi genocide memorial, this small memorial (worth a visit) is a tribute to the ten Belgian peacekeepers, but also to the countless Rwandan victims.
-A place full of emotions and very instructive.
-Allow about 30 minutes on site.
+It was here that ten Belgian paracommandos from the UN Mission in Rwanda were murdered on April 7, 1994.
+Shortly after the attack on President Habyarimana's plane, they had been dispatched to the Prime Minister-designate of the transitional government, Agathe Uwilingyimana, who lived in a nearby street.
+The ten paratroopers were immediately disarmed by government soldiers and taken to the camp, where they were massacred with rifles, machetes and grenades by the enraged soldiery.
+Their superiors had led them to believe that Belgium had masterminded the attempt on the president's life...
+Agathe Uwilingyimana and her children were also massacred.
+Today, all that remains of the Kigali camp is this building, which has been turned into a memorial.
+A didactic exhibition on the genocide, created by a Belgian team, is on permanent display.
+Opposite the building, ten steles have been erected in memory of the ten paratroopers killed, with an eleventh stele inside, in memory of all the victims.
+In addition, a plaque commemorates the names of Belgian civilians (teachers, Tutsi wives, etc.) who were killed at the same time.
+After the Gisozi genocide memorial, this small memorial is well worth a visit, as a tribute not only to the ten Belgian peacekeepers, but also to the countless Rwandan victims.
+An emotionally-charged and highly instructive place.
+Allow around 30 minutes on site.
 Admission is free, but donations and tips to the tour guide are welcome.

 Did you know?
 This review was written by our professional authors.